HealthshareDevops/Patient-Demographic-Service/README.md

 ##### Create RDS
-1. Update parameters in rds-cfn.yml
+1. Update parameters in _rds-cfn.yml_.
-2. Create CloudFormation stack with rds-cfn.yml file manually.
+2. Create CloudFormation stack with _rds-cfn.yml_ file manually.
 This will create  DB Instance in AWS RDS.
 3. Connect to the DB Instance using SSMS
 4. Create database.
 For example; PatientDemographicService.App
 5. Run all sql scripts from sql folder sequentially